 Silent lacunes (SLs), cerebral microbleeds (CMBs) and white matter hyperintensities (WMHs) are referred to as silent cerebrovascular lesions (SCLs).
 Two types of WMHs are recognized: periventricular WMHs (PVHs) and deep WMHs (DWMHs).
 SCLs were once regarded as benign lesions without clinical significance.
 After decades of research, SCLs are now confirmed to be linked to varying functional impairment and cognitive deficits1,2.
 Nevertheless, consistent evidence is still limited in the spectrum and magnitude of cognitive effects of different types of SCLs.
 Moreover, the underlying mechanisms are elusive.

 Most previous studies either recruited hospital patients with severe medical conditions3-5 or included participants with advanced cerebral small vessel diseases6,7.
 The heterogeneity of the participants among different studies has partly contributed to the inconsistent results.
-To exclude these confounding factors, we conducted the current one-centered research study as an attempt to provide a clear picture through assessment of a relatively large, pure cohort recruited from a primary care setting.
+To exclude these confounding factors, we conducted the current one-centered study as an attempt to provide a clear picture through assessment of a relatively large, pure cohort recruited from a primary care setting.
 Furthermore, previous studies have predominantly focused on one or two types of SCLs and did not fully evaluate the independent associations between individual SCLs and specific cognitive functions.
 Therefore, we assessed various types of SCLs in the current study.

 Neuropsychological tests are widely used to assess cognitive function of specific domains.
 They are useful in differentiation between normal aging and early cognitive impairment.
 Results of properly conducted neuropsychological assessment are sensitive in discerning behavioral and functional deficits.
 A battery of structured neuropsychological tests was chosen, including forward and backward digit span tests, symbol digit modalities test (SDMT), Stroop test, verbal fluency test and Montreal Cognitive Assessment (MoCA).
 Scores from these tests were grouped and combined to represent performance in different cognitive domains8,9.
 Such a method is widely used and is time efficient.
 A major drawback is that different neuropsychological tests may partly overlap in their tested domains.
 A more specific alternative is to use computer-based assessment with well-designed modules constructed using the E-Prime system, which is time-consuming and may not be suitable for screening purposes.

 In conclusion, we aimed to assess the associations between the burden of different SCLs and impairment of various cognitive domains.
-Furthermore, vascular risk factors and other types of SCLs were controlled for to determine the distinct and independent profiles of cognitive impairment of each type of SCLs.
+Furthermore, vascular risk factors and other types of SCLs were controlled for to determine the distinct and independent profile of cognitive impairment of each type of SCLs.

 PROTOCOL: